-- Less memory/CPU usage then most desktop environments
+- Less memory/CPU usage than most desktop environments

-- Not as user-friendly as a desktop environment is
+- Not as user-friendly as a full-blown desktop environment

 - Heavy learning curve